Capture Macrobenchmark metrics

 Figure 4.
 TraceSectionMetric results.

-PowerMetric (experimental)
+PowerMetric

 PowerMetric captures the change in power or energy over the duration of your test for the provided power categories.
 Each selected category is broken down into its measurable subcomponents, and unselected categories are added to the "unselected" metric.
-Metrics measure system-wide consumption, not the consumption on a per-app basis, and are limited to Pixel 6 and Pixel 6 Pro devices.

-• power<category>Uw: The amount of power consumed over the duration of your test in this category.
+• power<category>Uw: the amount of power consumed over the duration of your test in this category.

-• energy<category>Uws: The amount of energy transferred per unit of time for the duration of your test in this category.
+• energy<category>Uws: the amount of energy transferred per unit of time for the duration of your test in this category.

 Categories include the following: